By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Should you listen to those voices in your head?

-We all have those voices in our head at times.
+We all have those voices in our heads at times.
 The ones that tell us we must do something or that we will never be able to do something.
 How we interpret those voices makes all the difference.

-Those voices in your head, and you do not need to be psychotic to hear them, they arise from all sorts of things.
+Those voices in your head and you do not need to be psychotic to hear them, they arise from all sorts of things.
 They can be the voices of negative people from your past.
 Remember that those adults that told you depressing, hurtful things, they may have had an emotional problem also.
 It is not unusual for a depressed parent to pass those voices of despair down to their descendants.

 Not all voices in our heads are negative.
 Sometimes they are telling us valuable information, memories from our happy experiences.
 But remember other times what they say are outright lies.
 How can you tell the difference?

 Frequently, that thing we call a voice in our head is our own thoughts, thoughts heavily influenced by our emotional state.
 When we are in a bad mood, down and dejected, those voices talk of doom and gloom, the tales of the depressed.